-Perspective | The ‘Commander in Grief’ steps up to the microphone
+Perspective | The ‘commander in grief’ steps up to the microphone

 Playing the tough guy is part of his brand.
 Empathy, as we have long been told and long observed, is his superpower.

 On Thursday evening, Biden summoned that power as he delivered a televised address to the country.
-To talk about vaccinations, yes, but mostly to step into his promised role as America’s “Commander in Grief.”
+To talk about vaccinations, yes, but mostly to step into his promised role as America’s “commander in grief.”
 To show that mourning is not a detour on a path to healing.
 The path goes straight through it.
 It is the only route, the rockiest one, we will linger there longer than we want to before we eventually emerge into the light.
 “It may be the most American thing we do,” he said.
 “Being strong in all the broken places.”

 Throughout the pandemic there have been two approaches for how to get through this and then put it behind us.
 The first is a fake-it-til-you-make-it approach.
 It treats the coronavirus as if it were something we can pile-drive into submission if only we are strong enough or defiant enough or willing enough to pretend as if there’s nothing to fear but fear itself.